SietraX/SietraX/README.md

 I'm always exploring new technologies and methodologies.
 Currently, I'm focusing on:

 - Advanced React patterns and performance optimization
+- Building and optimizing RESTful APIs for scalable and efficient web applications
-- Backend development with Node.js and API design
+- Backend development with Node.js
 - Server-side rendering and static site generation techniques with Next.js

 Feel free to reach out for collaborations or just a chat about tech!